DataDog/documentation/content/en/getting_started/synthetics/api_test.md

 Select one or more **Managed Locations** or **Private Locations** to run your test from.

 Managed locations allow you to test public-facing websites and endpoints.
-To test internal applications or simulate user behavior in discrete geographic regions, select one of your **Private Locations** instead.
+To test internal applications or simulate user behavior in discrete geographic regions, select one of your **[Private Locations][9]** instead.

-For more information on how to set up private locations, see [Getting Started with Private Locations][9].
+The Shopist application is publicly available, you can consequently go ahead and pick any managed locations you want to execute your test from.

 ### Specify test frequency

 Select the frequency at which you want your test to execute.
+You can leave the default frequency of 1 minute.

-In addition to running your Synthetic test on a schedule, you can trigger them manually or directly from your CI/CD pipelines.
-For more information, see [Synthetic CI/CD Testing][10].
+**Note:** In addition to running your Synthetic test on a schedule, you can trigger them manually or directly from your [CI/CD pipelines][10].

 ### Define alert conditions